jsmo93/Data-Structure-GUI/documentation/Documentation.md

 ![Viewing the data structure](4.png)

-* Click edit to go into editing mode
+* Click "Edit" to go into editing mode

 ![Click edit](5.png)